|

-Wondering which are the best beaches in Tenerife?
+Looking for the best beaches in Tenerife?
 You’ve come to the right place!

-On top of that Tenerife has a warm and sunny climate year-round, so regardless of what time of the year you’re visiting, you can be sure to enjoy these beautiful beaches.
+On top of that, Tenerife has a warm and sunny climate year-round.
+So regardless of what time of the year you’re visiting, you can be sure to enjoy these beautiful beaches.

 So what are you waiting for?
 Dive in, and discover the best beaches in Tenerife!